Documentation Index

 Overview

 Bag of words exposes an MCP (Model Context Protocol) server that allows you to connect external AI tools like Claude Desktop, Cursor, or any MCP-compatible client directly to your data sources.
 This enables you to query your data using natural language from your favorite AI tools.
+With the MCP Server, you can:- Query data from Claude Desktop: Ask questions about your data directly in Claude

 - Use Cursor for data analysis: Leverage your IDE’s AI capabilities with your connected data sources